 People use all sorts of remedies for bee or wasp stings.
 Some swear by tobacco juice, but that is getting hard to come by as the habit of chewing tobacco is fading (along with cigarette smoking).
 Others prefer mud or baking soda.
 One of our favorites combines vinegar and baking soda as a foaming paste to be slathered on the sting.
 Here’s another option.

 Q. I was cleaning up my flowerbeds for fall when a wasp flew up and stung me on the cheek.
 Not only did it hurt, I feared it might swell up so my eye would shut.
 I remembered you writing something about a cut onion, so I sliced the end off an onion and held it on the sting for about 20 minutes.
 It took the pain away quickly, and the site did not swell up either.
 Thanks for the remedy.

 A. Thanks for the report.
 According to Eric Block, PhD, an expert in onion chemistry, there are enzymes in fresh-cut onion that help break down the compounds in a sting that cause inflammation.

 If you are interested in practical, affordable home remedies, you may wish to subscribe to our free online newsletter.
 It offers questions and answers about drugs, home remedies, nutrition and non-drug approaches to healing; commentaries on the most pressing health issues of the day; special alerts on breaking health news as it happens and coverage of the top health headlines of the week.
-It’s easy to subscribe to our online newsletter.
-Just enter your email address in the box below.
-It’s also easy to find us on Facebook and Twitter or sign up for the free podcast of our weekly radio shows.
 Stay informed with us, The People’s Pharmacy.